What is breast augmentation?

-At the one-week mark following your breast augmentation in Beverly Hills, the swelling and bruising will have diminished, but not fully.
+At the one-week mark following your breast augmentation, the swelling and bruising will have diminished, but not fully.
 You will be wearing a surgical bra and will be required to sleep on your back.

 At two weeks, your breasts are taking shape, and beginning to look as you imagined.
 The implants take a little time to settle into place, but they should be starting to look as you imagined, and you should feel well enough to return to work.

 At one month, your breasts should be looking great.
 You will still need to avoid strenuous exercise, as it is important that the incisions heal fully before putting any stress on them.

 At three months, you should be having fun with your new figure, have purchased new bras and are able to wear a low-cut swimsuit or other tops with confidence.

 At the six-month mark, you may not even remember exactly what your former breasts looked like – your new bust is part of you.

 At one year, your breasts are completely healed, the scars have faded, and you will be enjoying your new figure every day!

 Breast augmentation post-op instructions

 - Fill your prescriptions prior to the day of surgery.